Kuwait–Najd War

-The Kuwait–Najd War erupted in the aftermath of World War I. The war occurred because Ibn Saud of Najd wanted to annex Kuwait.
+The Kuwait–Najd War erupted in the aftermath of World War I. The war occurred due to Ibn Saud of Najd's desire to annex Kuwait.
 The sharpened conflict between Kuwait and Najd led to the death of hundreds of Kuwaitis.
 The war resulted in sporadic border clashes throughout 1919–1920.

 Following the Kuwait–Najd War, Ibn Saud imposed a trade blockade against Kuwait for 14 years from 1923 until 1937.
-The goal of the Saudi economic and military attacks on Kuwait was to annex as much of Kuwait's territory as possible.
+The goal of the Saudi economic and military aggression against Kuwait was to annex as much of Kuwait's territory as possible.
 At the Uqair conference in 1922, the boundaries of Kuwait and Najd were set.
 Kuwait had no representative at the Uqair conference.
-After the Uqair conference, Kuwait was still subjected to a Saudi economic blockade and intermittent Saudi raiding.
+After the Uqair conference, Kuwait was still subjected to a Saudi economic blockade and intermittent Saudi raids.